The 18 Best Places to Buy Seeds Online

 They carry over 600 herb, vegetable and flower seeds and are best known for their beautiful seed packets!

-Each packet has an artist illustration of the plant on the front – these are by far the prettiest seeds I’ve ever seen.
+Each packet has an artist illustration of the plant on the front – these are some of the prettiest seeds I’ve ever seen.

 When I was just starting to grow indoors, I knew nothing about gardening so Botanical Interests was a great company to buy from.